Last Updated on 11/23/2022

 *This post contains affiliate links at no cost to you.
 Thank you for your support!
 Read my policy here.

 If you’ve been following along for a while, you might remember when I went to Venice last January and would not shut up on Instagram about how amazing it was in winter.
 The canals were quiet and there was a calming stillness throughout the city.
 We caught the city in the midst of a brief calm between NYE and Carnival.
 Lights still twinkled from Christmas and idled gondola drivers lingered in bars.
 I can’t imagine being packed in the narrow passage ways with thousands of other people.

 Where to Stay in Venice: We checked into Hotel Bisanzio and enjoyed every minute.
 Visiting Venice in the winter also means booking hotels at a fraction of the usual cost in summer.
 We stayed in a room with a small patio and charming views of Venetian rooftops.

 I have zero outdoor winter sporting skills (unless you count Christmas Marketing).
 So, Switzerland is the only snowy wonderland that made my cut of top European destinations to visit in winter.
 While the snow is not my natural habitat, Lucerne was magical in winter.
 You can’t miss the Chapel Bridge in the middle of town.
 Eating Swiss chocolate and taking the trip up to Mount Pilatus also make the short list of things to do in Lucerne in winter.

 Where to Stay in Lucerne: Altstadt Hotel Krone Luzern was a reasonably priced option right in the center of town (have I mentioned how expensive Switzerland is?).
 Not only did we get a room with a charming view of the courtyard below, but we were lucky enough to see a parade.
-We also got complimentary lift and transit passes as a winter promotion.
+The hotel also provided complimentary lift and transit passes as a winter promotion.
 Seriously, these saved us about $400 on lift tickets.

 Hotel Château Gütsch for a luxury stay with gorgeous views of the snowy city.